nlasheras/aoc-2022/README.md

 ### Day 4

 The main difficulty as a Rust newbie has been parsing the input.
 I spent quite a lot of time battling with the `regex` crate and figuring out the proper way to get the list of range pairs.
 The problem itself was very similar to AABB collision, so after reading I more or less knew what approach I would take.

+### Day 5

+Today I had a busy morning so I settle for solving the problem with not the most elegant option.
+Since tomorrow is Independence Day here, I'll have some time to research a bit and clean up today's.